afiniel/Yiimpoolv1/README.md

 For assistance:
 - Open an issue on GitHub
-- Join our Discord server
+- Join our Discord server: https://discord.gg/vV3JvN5JFm

-## Donation wallets if you want to support me Thank you
+## Donation wallets if you want to support Thank you

 Donations appreciated: